Dedekind Zeta motives for totally real fields: Triangulation of Product-hyperbolic manifolds.

 \section{Triangulation of Product-hyperbolic manifolds.}

-In order to define the motive of a product-hyperbolic manifold, we must construct a polyhedral fundamental domain for it with certain properties.
-This requires decomposing it into compact and cuspidal parts, and triangulating each part with products of simplices using an inclusion-exclusion argument due to Zagier.
+In order to define the motive of a product-hyperbolic manifold, we must decompose it into compact and cuspidal parts, and triangulating each part with products of simplices using an inclusion-exclusion argument due to Zagier.